Welcome to Ann Oakley's website

 sociology in Britain.
 She now works on research part-time, and spends

-with her grandchildren.
+with her family and friends.